hearnsj/ohpc_vagrant/README.md

 vagrant up ood
 ```

-This will provision the node and near the end of the provisioning provide several
+This will provision the node.

+NOTE: Near the end of the ood provisioning, the ansible scripts will display several
 sudo commands that need to be run on the ohpc node to register the ood node
-with the cluster, ensuring data synchronization and slurm work.
+with the cluster.
+The commands ensure system file synchronization and slurm work.
+You will need to copy and paste these sudo commands to a shell in ohpc.
+The
+ansible script will pause for 90 seconds to give you time to do this.

-After the node is provisioned (or booted) you need to work around mount issue
+After the node is provisioned (or booted) you need to work around a mount issue
-with NFS mounts and issue the `mount -a` command on the ood node:
+with NFS mounts in the centos/7 vagrant box and issue the `mount -a` command
+on the ood node:
 ```
 vagrant ssh ood -c "sudo mount -a"
 ```